NHSDigital/integration-adaptor-nhais/README.md

 #### Fake MESH

 A mock implementation of the MESH API is available for local development.
-The latest version is in Github at [mattd-kainos/fake-mesh](https://github.com/jamespic/fake-mesh). _It is a fork of [jamespic/fake-mesh](https://github.com/jamespic/fake-mesh)._
+The latest version is in GitHub at [mattd-kainos/fake-mesh](https://github.com/mattd-kainos/fake-mesh). _It is a fork of [jamespic/fake-mesh](https://github.com/jamespic/fake-mesh).

 The [nhsdev Docker Hub](https://hub.docker.com/repository/docker/nhsdev/fake-mesh) hosts released fake-mesh images.